|New Condominium Conversion Lottery Bypass Law

 How will a building’s eviction history affect its ability to convert to condominiums under the new law?

 No buildings will be permitted to condo-convert under the new program if any of the following were true: (i) there was a “no fault” eviction after March 31, 2013; (ii) there was a “no fault” eviction of a “protected tenant” after November 16, 2004; or (iii) there were two or more “no fault” evictions after May 1, 2005.
-With regard to the last situation (two or more “no fault” evictions after May 1, 2005), the no-conversion rule will not apply if all units were owner-occupied by April 4, 2006, or if 50% of the units have been owner-occupied continuously for 10 years at the time of application.
+With regard to the last situation (two or more “no fault” evictions after May 1, 2005), the no-conversion rule will not apply if all units were owner-occupied by April 4, 2006, or if the required number of units have been owner-occupied continuously for 10 years at the time of application.
 An eviction is “no-fault” if the grounds stated in the eviction notice was owner move in, relative to move in, unit demolition, renovation/rehabilitation, or removal from the rental market (an “Ellis Act Eviction”).
 There are some exceptions to these disqualification rules, and readers should contact us before concluding that a building is disqualified under these rules.

 How much will owners need to pay to qualify for this condo lottery bypass program?

 Owners will pay an "impact fee" of up to $20,000 for each unit on the property (in addition to the City’s normal conversion processing and inspection fees).
 The impact fee will be reduced based on the number of years the applying owner(s) entered and lost the lottery (including the 2013 lottery) as follows: 20% reduction for two lottery losses; 40% reduction for three losses; 60% reduction for four losses; and 80% reduction for five or more losses.
 The impact fee will be reduced further if there were tenants receiving lifetime leases as described below.
 Buildings that participated in the 2013 lottery following seven prior lottery losses are not required to pay the additional fees described in this section.

 What happens if there are rental tenants in the building?